spiritphyz/AWS-Serverless-Guides/guides/Invalidating-Old-Data-on-Cloudfront.md

     * Set the Minimum TTL to 3600
 4. Save the settings by clicking on "Yes, Edit" button at bottom of page

-## Invalidating a distribution on the command line
+## Invalidating a distribution in the terminal
  You can use the [CLI to create an invalidation](./AWS-CLI-Cheatsheet.md#create-a-cloudfront-invalidation).

 # Sources